 As Birdsville is so remote, many of the visitors arrive by air and hundreds of small aircraft land on the towns 1,700 meters (1,879 yards) airstrip which is located right next to the Birdsville Hotel.

 Most of those hundreds of intrepid people who opt to come to Birdsville by road come from the eastern seaboard of Queensland via the southwest Queensland town of Quilpie, which takes advantage of this and hosts its own event celebrating the Birdsville Races.
-Quilpie cordons off the main street and hosts a street party for these visitors who passing through and using Quilpie as a halfway stopover place on their way to Birdsville (Quilpie is 10 hours drive from Brisbane and many hours again to Birdsville).
+Quilpie cordons off the main street and hosts a street party for these visitors who passing through and using Quilpie as a halfway stopover place on their way to Birdsville (Quilpie is 10 hours drive from Brisbane and it is quite a few hours' more drive away from Birdsville).

 In 2010 the races were cancelled due to heavy rain and flooding; but this did not get in the way of the fun for many visitors who partied on and bet on "phantom" races.